Samsung Elec to join renewables pledge as S.Korea shifts gears on green energy - NewsBreak

 Samsung Elec to join renewables pledge as S.Korea shifts gears on green energy

-April 27 (Reuters) - Samsung Electronics (005930.KS) plans to join as soon as next month a group of global corporations committed to 100% renewable energy, a person familiar with the matter said, as partners such as Apple Inc (AAPL.O) push it for action against climate change.
+(Reuters) - Samsung Electronics plans to join as soon as next month a group of global corporations committed to 100% renewable energy, a person familiar with the matter said, as partners such as Apple Inc push it for action against climate change.

-Samsung, the world's biggest chipmaker, is late to the green power pledge: It's been two years since hometown rival SK Hynix (000660.KS) joined the RE100 initiative, which sets a 2050 target for 100% renewable electricity, while global peers including Apple, TSMC (2330.TW) and Intel (INTC.O) are already among its 350 members.
+Samsung, the world’s biggest chipmaker, is late to the green power pledge: It’s been two years since hometown rival SK Hynix joined the RE100 initiative, which sets a 2050 target for 100% renewable electricity, while global peers including Apple, TSMC and Intel are already among its 350 members.

 The timing of the cautious company’s announcement, expected as early as the May 10 inauguration of South Korea’s new president, will bring it on board just as the country’s energy policy is set for a grand U-turn: away from the prior administration’s aggressive push into renewables, and towards a pro-nuclear stance.